 Understanding Userdel Command

-The following two steps will happen for userdel command.
+The following 3 steps will happen for userdel command.

 Userdel -r Option